pantheon-systems/wp-native-php-sessions/README.md

 ### `wp pantheon session add-index` ###

 Added in 1.4.0-dev.
-This command should be run if your installation of the plugin occurred before the addition of the primary ID key to the session table.
+This command should be run if your installation of the plugin occurred before the addition of the primary ID key to the session table in version 1.2.2.
 You will be automatically notified when you visit any admin page if this is the case.
 If there's no message, your version is good to go.
 Note that this command is non-destructive, a new table will be created and the existing one preserved in a backup state until you have verified that the upgrade is functioning as expected.

 ### `wp pantheon session primary-key-finalize` ###